 Colorado Springs has its own regional airport that is well updated and easy to navigate.

 Because it is not an international airport, there is only one terminal.

 This makes it a quick option for travelers arriving from or returning to many midwest cities or locations like Los Angeles or Las Vegas.

 Depending on where you’re coming from, it may actually be more affordable to fly into Denver International Airport and rent a car to drive down to Colorado Springs.

 So, be sure to compare your options when driving versus flying.

 Colorado Springs is a very family-friendly city, and a great destination for road trippers!

-Even if you are just passing through on your route north or south on I-25 or east or west on highway 24, Colorado Springs is a fabulous place to stop over for a 48-hour visit!
+Even if you are just passing through on your route north or south on I-25 or east or west on highway 24, Colorado Springs is a fabulous place to stop over for a your short visit!

 How to explore Colorado Springs

-That’s why we recommend bringing your own vehicle or renting a car for your visit to The Springs.
+That’s why we recommend driving your own vehicle or renting a car for your visit to The Springs.